Arideno/AlphaMacroKit/README.md

 ## Documentation

-The latest documentation for CasePaths' APIs is available [here](https://swiftpackageindex.com/Arideno/AlphaMacroKit/main/documentation/alphamacrokit).
+The latest documentation for `AlphaMacroKit` is available [here](https://swiftpackageindex.com/Arideno/AlphaMacroKit/main/documentation/alphamacrokit).

 ## Feedback

-If you happen to encounter any problem or you have any suggestion, please, don't hesitate to open an issue or reach out to me at [andrii.moisol@gmail.com](andrii.moisol@gmail.com).
+If you happen to encounter any problem or you have any suggestion, please, don't hesitate to open an issue or reach out to me at [andrii.moisol@gmail.com](mailto:andrii.moisol@gmail.com).
 This is an open source code project, so feel free to collaborate by raising a pull-request or sharing your feedback.

 ## Support Open Source